Tag Archives: Pete Hamill

 Perhaps because he grew up in a plausible Halcyon Age that seems to have concentrated what was good about the United States, Hamill believed that much of what is justified as progress is actually the destruction of good things, things that worked, things that still resonate.
 To him New York exemplifies the tendency of change-for-the-sake-of-change more than any other American city, and in doing so, tramples on much of what is, or was, good about it.
 In this sense, he is a plain-talking conceptual cousin of Jane Jacobs and his views are sympathetic to the ideas she presents in The Death and Life of Great American Cities.

 He and his friend, competitor, and fellow “deadline artist,” Jimmy Breslin (1928-2017), were at the forefront of the New Journalism of the 1960s and ’70s and would become the newsprint voices for ordinary New Yorkers.
 By Breslin’s own reverse-snobbish account, they were not “journalists” (“That’s a college word”) but “reporters.”
 As public intellectuals for the regular Joe, they also became celebrities.
-With rugged movie star good looks, Hamill, the poor kid from Brooklyn, dated Shirley MacLaine, Jacqueline Onassis, and Linda Ronstadt.
+With the good looks of a rugged leading man, Hamill, the poor kid from Brooklyn, dated Shirley MacLaine, Jacqueline Onassis, and Linda Ronstadt.
 At one point he managed two newspapers.
 He was a shoe-leather autodidact with enough grounding in the outer-borough ethos to know that fame was all bullshit, and a distraction.
 “Fame was never the goal.
 [You] can’t write while trying to be famous,” and he never forgot where he came from.
 But fame followed him and even during this lifetime, stories—legends—abounded.

 Once, in a London bar called The Ad Lib Club, John Lennon, apparently not wanting an American to sit at his table, said to Hamill to “Why don’t you get the hell out of here.”
 The tough kid from Prospect Park replied, “Why don’t you make me?”
 Lennon said “What?”
 “I said, why don’t you try to make me leave?”
 Hamill answered.
 Lennon looked down at his drink and smiled.
 Hamill sat down.
 Later he would call Lennon “one of the bravest human beings I know.”